Sortomate

 rating = 4 × (6 − importance)² ÷ (urgency × effort)

 The score is deterministic.
 You can check it on a napkin.
 Tap any task’s score in the app and the formula appears, filled in with that task’s own numbers.
+Sortomate isn’t anti-AI, it’s anti-black-box: AI can help you break a task down, but it never gets to rank one for you.

 Instead of due dates there are urgency windows: Today · This week · This month · This quarter · Someday.
 When a window passes, the task is stale, not overdue.
 You made no promise to anyone.
 It simply resurfaces, so you never have to remember to remember it.